Jammersplit/Randy.js/README.md

 Optional parameter `plusProbability` to set likelihood of returning positive `1`, analog to `coinToss()` above.

-Particularly helpful for geometric operations, e.g. to flip or alternate orientations of some shape, axis, model etc. That's why it is a dedicated shorthand function here.
+Particularly helpful as a shorthand function for geometric operations, e.g. to flip or alternate orientations of some shape, axis, model etc.

 ```javascript
 //EXAMPLE